DasHasan/reddit/README.md

 - 👆 **Swipe Navigation** - Vertical swipe up/down to navigate between posts
 - 🎬 **Auto-Playing Videos** - Videos auto-play with smooth transitions
 - 🖼️ **Gallery Support** - Horizontal swipe for gallery posts
+- 🔗 **Embedded Content** - Support for YouTube, Twitter, and other embeddable links
 - ⚡ **Performance Optimized** - Lazy loading, DOM recycling, no external dependencies
 - 🔄 **Infinite Scroll** - Automatically loads more posts as you browse
 - 🎯 **Any Subreddit** - Enter any subreddit name to browse its media
+- 🔖 **URL State** - Bookmark and share specific subreddits via URL parameters

 ## Usage